 s

-What it is: Families bid on fun experiences like “Lunch with the Teacher” or “P.E.
-Coach for the Day.”
+What it is: Families bid on unique experiences with teachers—like lunch together, being “P.E.
+Coach for the Day,” or sitting in the teacher’s chair.

 s